-In section 2 we introduce the Arakelov class group of a number field F. In section 3 we study the étale R-algebra $F \otimes{\mathbf{Q}} \mathbf{R}$.
-In section 4 we discuss the relations between Arakelov divisors, Hermitian line bundles and ideal lattices.
-In section 5 we define the oriented Arakelov class group and in section 6 we give both Arakelov class groups a natural translation invariant Riemannian structure.
+In Section 2 we introduce the Arakelov class group of a number field F. In Section 3 we study the étale \mathbb{R} -algebra $F \otimes{\mathbb{Q}} \mathbb{R}$.
+In Section 4 we discuss the relations between Arakelov divisors, Hermitian line bundles and ideal lattices.
+In Section 5 we define the oriented Arakelov class group and in Section 6 we give both Arakelov class groups a natural translation invariant Riemannian structure.
 The rest of the notes is devoted to computational issues.
 Section 7 contains the main results.
-Here we introduce reduced Arakelov divisors and prove their basic properties.
-In section 8, we work out the details for quadratic number fields.
-In section 9 we present explicit examples illustrating various properties of reduced divisors.
-In section 10 we discuss the computational aspects of reduced Arakelov divisors.
-In section 11 we present a deterministic algorithm to compute the Arakelov class group.
-Finally, in section 12 we present Buchmann's algorithm from the point of view of Arakelov theory.
-See [23] for the basic properties of algebraic number fields.
+Here we introduce reduced Arakelov divisors and describe their basic properties.
+In Section 8, we work out the details for quadratic number fields.
+In Section 9 we present explicit examples illustrating various properties of reduced divisors.
+In Section 10 we discuss the computational aspects of reduced Arakelov divisors.
+In Section 11 we present a deterministic algorithm to compute the Arakelov class group.
+Finally, in Section 12 we present Buchmann's algorithm from the point of view of Arakelov theory.
+See [Marcus 1977] for the basic properties of algebraic number fields.